BYUCS260/authenticating-users/tutorials/lesson3.md

 }
 ```

+The file `vue.config.js` must be in the front-end package.

 ## Testing

 Let's see if our front end is wired up with our back end correctly.
 Keep the back end server running in one terminal: